Tests and treatment for myelodysplastic syndrome (MDS)

 Intensive treatment with a donor stem cell transplant

-This treatment is very intense and has risks.
+This treatment is intensive and has risks.
 You can usually only have this if you:

-You can talk through the benefits and risks of this treatment with your specialist.
+This treatment can have complications.
+Your specialist will give you more information about how you have it and can talk through the benefits and risks.
 They will be able to tell you whether this treatment is an option for you.

 Lenalidomide

-You might have lenalidomide (Revlimid) to control MDS if you have a particular chromosome change called del5q.
+You might have lenalidomide (Revlimid) to control MDS if you have a particular chromosome Open a glossary item change called del5q.
 You take this orally as a capsule.
 It works in several ways to suppress the MDS cells, including altering the immune system.
-It is often referred to as a type of immune modulation therapy.

-It has mainly been used to treat lower risk MDS.
+It has mainly been used to treat lower or intermediate risk MDS.

 Research and clinical trials